ibm-build-lab/wxd-file-ingestion-utilities/README_webcrawl.md

     ![Search Option](./assets/assistant_search_choice.png)
 3. Enter the details for **watsonx Discovery**

-    1. Enter the watson<x>x</x> Discovery URL information.
+    1. Enter the **watsonx Discovery** URL information.
 You can find this by opening up the Elasticsearch Database service and look under the HTTPS endpoints.
 Be sure to add `https://` to the provided endpoint, i.e. `https://<es_url>`
     2. Enter the port provided.
     3. Enter the index that was created in the previous section.
     4. Choose `Basic authentication:`